coleifer/peewee/docs/peewee/sqlite_ext.rst

             timestamp = TimestampField()

-.. py:class:: DocIDField()
+.. class:: DocIDField()

-    Subclass of :py:class:`RowIDField` for use on virtual tables that specifically use the convention of ``docid`` for the primary key.
+    Subclass of :class:`RowIDField` for use on virtual tables that specifically use the convention of ``docid`` for the primary key.
 As far as I know this only pertains to tables using the FTS3 and FTS4 full-text search extensions.

     .. attention::
         In FTS3 and FTS4, "docid" is simply an alias for "rowid".
-To reduce confusion, it's probably best to just always use :py:class:`RowIDField` and never use :py:class:`DocIDField`.
+To reduce confusion, it's probably best to just always use :class:`RowIDField` and never use :class:`DocIDField`.

     .. code-block:: python